White House doctor says Trump is 'fully fit' in medical report

 "President Trump remains in excellent health, exhibiting robust cardiac, pulmonary, neurological and general physical function," Barbabella said.

-Trump, 78, is the oldest president to start a second term in the White House.
-Former President Joe Biden started his term at the same age and visibly slowed down while in office — sparking political turmoil and concerns about Biden's cognitive ability.
+Trump, 78, is the oldest president to take the oath of office in the White House.
+Former President Joe Biden was a few months younger when he started his term and visibly slowed down while in office — sparking political turmoil and concerns about his cognitive ability.

-These medical records mark the first public information on Trump's health since the assassination attempt against Trump in Butler, Pa., in July.
+These medical records mark the first detailed information on Trump's health since the assassination attempt against him in Butler, Pa., in July.

 The physical examination revealed a few "abnormalities," according to Barbabella.
 The first was "scarring on the right ear" from the gunshot wound sustained during the assassination attempt.

 Barbabella said Trump's "hearing was normal."
 The second was a "diverticulosis and a benign polyp" revealed during a colonoscopy in July.
-Diverticulosis is inflammation or infection in the digestive tract.
+Diverticulosis is when abnormal pouches form in the digestive tract.

 The White House physician recommended a "follow-up colonoscopy in three years."